JakeDern/otel-arrow/docs/otap_basics.md

 Schemas must be sent only a single time at the start of an Arrow stream.
 Instead this is handled by OTAP within the gRPC stream via a _Schema Reset_.

-For the sake of the example, let's assume our app had a big traffic traffic spike and this happens after we send batch `9`.
+For the sake of the example, let's assume our app had a big traffic spike and this happens after we send batch `9`.

 At this point we're familiar with the mechanics of bumping the `batch_id` (now `10`) and starting a couple of `arrow_payloads`.
 For our `LOGS` table,